nf-core/website/markdown/governance.md

 #### Core team {#core}

-The core team ensures the day-to-day running of the nf-core project and oversees the activities of subgroups.
+The core team ensures the day-to-day running of the nf-core project and oversees the activities of governance teams.

 The core team is made up of community members that have demonstrated a continued commitment to the nf-core community.
 New members will be invited to join the core team based on contributions, experience, and engagement with the community.